 Over six months, Brooklyn’s daily “dose” of baked milk crumbs had become part of life in the Secor home.
 So on May 20 when Brooklyn ate her usual nibble of muffin, Christina did not have any elevated concern.
 In hindsight, she can’t comprehend: “Why would this tiny bit kill her?”

 Brooklyn did have asthma, was it a factor in her fatal reaction?
 Despite on a coroner’s report on the girl’s death, no one has told the Secors whether it was.
 During virtual schooling in the pandemic, Brooklyn would some days forget to use her asthma controller inhaler.
 However, she wasn’t milling with other kids and getting exposed to the colds that were known to set off her asthma.

-Risks and Safety Measures
+Risks of Desensitization Therapy and Safety Measures

-These days, growing numbers of food allergy families are turning to either OIT or dairy or egg desensitization in an effort to help allergic kids reduce their degree of sensitivity to an allergen.
+These days, growing numbers of food allergy families are turning to either OIT or dairy or egg desensitization therapy in an effort to help allergic kids reduce their degree of sensitivity to an allergen.
 In studies, for many patients this increases the threshold level of how much allergen it will take to set off a reaction.
 That’s not a cure, but for many families, treatment does significantly lessen stress and improve quality of life.

 OIT success stories are now common in the news and social media.
 But what’s sometimes lost in the enthusiasm is the fact that not every patient qualifies as a candidate for a desensitization program or finds success.
 There are risks, and the need for in-depth doctor-family discussions.

 “While there are benefits to these treatments, there are significant risks and the likelihood of reactions is higher than with food avoidance, at least for a few years,” says Keet, who has been involved in extensive research on allergen desensitization and OIT.